What Happens During a Home Appraisalemail@example.com

 If you are tasked with finding a reliable appraiser, find one that bases their opinion on a mix of experience and education and writes their report in a way that conforms to the Uniform Standards of Professional Appraisal Practices set by the Congress-approved Appraisal Foundation.
 It may be helpful to begin the search process at the federal government’s Appraisal Subcommittee Website, which provides links to state government websites that list state-certified appraisers.
 Check to ensure that their certifications are still valid and search the national registry to check if they have been a subject of any disciplinary actions.
 Contact the appraisers you are interested in and ask for references.
 You will want to select the appraiser with whom you feel the most comfortable based on references, pricing and the rapport you may have established.

-At Superior Mortgage Company, Inc., we specialize in residential and commercial loans and provide the best products and services available.
+At Superior Mortgage Co., Inc., we specialize in residential and commercial loans and provide the best products and services available.
 Whether you are purchasing, refinancing or in need of a home equity loan, and regardless of any credit problems, we can help you.
 Contact the company with the answers you need.
 Call us at 845-883-8200.